 School districts have long sought out SPU-educated teachers for both their competence and character.
-The Alternative Routes to Certification program integrates Residency Teacher Certification with a Master of Arts in Teaching degree in a full-time one-year program.
+The Accelerated Master of Arts in Teaching integrates Residency Teacher Certification with a Master of Arts in Teaching degree in a full-time one-year program.
 Today, more than two-thirds of the candidates SPU recommends to the state of Washington for a Residency Teacher Certificate have completed a master's degree.

 Who Should Pursue This Degree

 If you hold an undergraduate degree and want to earn both teaching certification and a master's degree concurrently, then this program may be right for you.
-Although the ARC program appeals to a wide variety of applicants, paraprofessionals, instructional assistants, and non-certified teachers in private schools find the format especially helpful, since these positions often facilitate completion of internship requirements.
+Although the Accelerated Master of Arts in Teaching (AMAT) program appeals to a wide variety of applicants, paraprofessionals, instructional assistants, and non-certified teachers in private schools find the format especially helpful, since these positions often facilitate completion of internship requirements.

-Teacher candidates in the ARC program at SPU
+Teacher candidates in the AMAT program at SPU

 - earn a Washington Residency Teacher Certificate;

 - engage in a full-time year-long student teaching internship with diverse learners;

 - gain knowledge and skills to impact student learning;